lamoichenzio/spaceImpact/README.md

 ### The shuttle is represented by the css class "shuttle".
 It is placed on the table in the initial position defined in the x and y array defined in the Shuttle class.
 In the class are also defined the action that the shuttle can do: move up and move down.

 ## The Fire
 ### The fire is represented by the css class "fire".
-It is a class containted in shuttle.js because there is a strong relationship beetwen them.
+It is a class containted in fire.js.
 In the fire class is also defined the function that moves the fire trhought the space.
 In this function there is also a cotroll for determining if the fire hits the enemies.

 ## The Enemies
 ### The enemies are represented by the css class "enemy".
 In the index.js there is a controllor for the loop of the respawn of the enemies.

+## utility.js
+### in this file is written a method used in all the other files and classes

 ## congif.js
 ### In the config.js file are defined all the constants used in the others file of the game.